 2019 SOCIAL JUSTICE FELLOWSHIP

-Nominations and Applications Now Open!
+Nominations and Applications Now Closed!

 From March to October, 2019, Resolve Foundation will convene and provide support to 20 extraordinary and diverse individuals from the community as part of the second cohort of our annual social justice fellowship program.
 This year’s theme is on ending gender-based violence (GBV).
 Our fellowship combines leadership development, human rights education and campaigning skills.
 Nominate someone or apply directly today!